 Your Tolerance to Risk and Pulling Triggers

 To practice, and understand the feeling of, turning thought into action, you need to first increase your risk tolerance.
 This means that you need to allow yourself to act out on more of your thoughts.
 The easier the trigger for our actions, the more risk they have in getting us in trouble.
-A trigger of a woman in a tight red dress walking by is an effective trigger on a man’s actions.
+A sighting of a woman in a tight red dress walking by is an effective trigger for a man’s, perhaps regretful, actions.
 This easy trigger can make him commit actions which get him in trouble.
-These triggers of action are seen throughout our days.
-Each action we commit has a trigger behind it.
-We eat because we get hungry, we laugh when something is funny, and we cry when we are sad.
+Such triggers of action are seen throughout our days.
+Each action we commit has a trigger behind it; we eat because we get hungry, we laugh when something is funny, and we cry when we are sad.

-In order to know how the mechanism of turning thought into action works, you need to trace out and map out every variable in the process.
+In order to know how the mechanism of turning thought into action works, you need to trace out and map every variable in the process.
 You should analyze what makes you act the way you act and all the triggers which are behind the actions that you take.
 Learn to recognize these triggers and how good it feels to pull them.
-When we express our thoughts into actions in the real world, we feel a strong sense of pride.
-This is a driving force of human life from creative and scientific standpoints.
+When we express our thoughts with actions in the real world, we feel a sense of accomplishment, a hit of joy.
+It is a driving force of human existence from a creative and survival standpoint.

 Pulling the Trigger Right

 In order to be in control of life and turn only the beneficial thoughts into actions, you need to have an understanding of the whole range of thoughts that come through.
 Nobody can force themselves away from thinking negative/detrimental thoughts, but everyone can put a stop to the action which is triggered by those thoughts.
-People who are good at taking action understand all the triggers that attempt to stop them from being good.
+People who are good at taking action understand all the triggers that encourage them to act in negative ways.
 There are triggers to eat unhealthy, not go to the gym, to treat others with disrespect, and more.
 People who are good at avoiding these triggers think about them a lot.
-They fear these triggers for action enough to block themselves from acting on them.
+They fear these triggers for action enough to stop themselves from acting on them.